Ahmadhammam03/Galaxy-Chatbot/README.md

 - **Always activate the conda environment** before running: `conda activate chatbot`
 - The specific package versions are required for model compatibility
 - If you get import errors, make sure you followed steps 2-4 exactly
-- **Model files**: Due to GitHub size limits, some large model files are not included.
-See `models/galaxy_alibaba_chatbot/DOWNLOAD_MODEL.md` for details.
+- **Model files**: The chatbot requires two additional model files (180MB total).
+Without them, it will use the base model (not fine-tuned).

 ## 📁 Project Structure